 The protein encoded by this gene is a member of the G-protein coupled receptor family 1 and has been shown to be a receptor for prostacyclin.
 Prostacyclin, the major product of cyclooxygenase in macrovascular endothelium, elicits a potent vasodilation and inhibition of platelet aggregation through binding to this receptor. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PTGIR Gene

 PTGIR (Prostaglandin I2 (Prostacyclin) Receptor (IP)) is a Protein Coding gene.
-Diseases associated with PTGIR include acute erythroid leukemia and chemical colitis.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Diseases associated with PTGIR include Kidney Papillary Necrosis and Chemical Colitis.
+Among its related pathways are Peptide ligand-binding receptors and Prostaglandin Synthesis and Regulation.
 GO annotations related to this gene include G-protein coupled receptor activity and guanyl-nucleotide exchange factor activity.
-An important paralog of this gene is TBXA2R.
+An important paralog of this gene is PTGER2.

 UniProtKB/Swiss-Prot for PTGIR Gene

 Receptor for prostacyclin (prostaglandin I2 or PGI2).
 The activity of this receptor is mediated by G(s) proteins which activate adenylate cyclase.

 Prostanoid receptors are activated by the endogenous ligands prostaglandin (PG) D2, PGE2, PGF2alpha, PGH2, prostacyclin (PGI2) and thromboxane A2.
 Cyclooxygenase (COX) converts arachidonic acid to PGH2, from which the other prostaglandins are synthesized.